 “It is well,” Editi said softly, trying not to sound pitiful.

 “Baby?”
 Akwang’s voice came in.
 He had been wondering what might have kept her for that long at the garage.

-“Baby, come meet our new neighbor,” She said excitedly and turned to Nneoma, “My husband,” She whispered to her ears snappily.
+“Baby, come meet our new neighbor,” she said excitedly and turned to Nneoma, “My husband,” she whispered into her ears.

 “You bake?”
 Nneoma asked.

 “Oh, blessings!
 I am excited to have you as a neighbor, I go as far as Ikanekung axis to get a baker, and still she gives me tasteless, horrible cakes.
 My husband’s last birthday cake was awful!
 We had to give it to my puppy Lizzy, and even Lizzy detested it too.
 My dog refused it.”

 “My wife bakes the best cakes.
 You will have to taste her lemon or chocolate cakes, you will certainly turn to an Oliver Twist,” Akwang said with humor in his tone.

 “Oh, I love chocolate cakes, my favorite,” Nneoma said with delight.

 They all talked for a few more minutes and laughed about everything.

 Akwang and Editi went back to the house and directed the men on where to drop stuff.